jhaskinsjr/nebula/README.txt

 First, the "cd" command changes into the subdirectory with the first-ever, very simple, very primitive μService-SIMulator pipeline implementation,
 codename: Bergamot (see: https://en.wikipedia.org/wiki/Bergamot_orange).
-The "python3" command then executes the launcher module (launcher.py), which in turn spawns the CPU core service (implementation/simplecore.py), the register file service (imlpementation/regfile.py), the main memory service (implementation/mainmem.py), the instruction decode service (implementation/decode.py), and the instruction execute service (implementation/execute.py), all on localhost.
+The "python3" command then executes the launcher module (launcher.py).
 The launcher module will then begin accepting TCP connections on the localhost's port 10000 and execute the script sample_bin_test_from_main.ussim, simulating for a maximum of 32,000 simulated cycles, taking snapshots (of the main memory and register file) every 1,000 simulated cycles, but will cease execution if it encounters an instruction that is not (yet) defined.

 --
 SIMULATOR SCRIPTS